Shmuel Zuckerman

 Shmuel Ha'levi Zuckerman (שמואל צוקערמאן; שמואל צוקרמן; 1856 – March 18, 1929) was a Jewish printer and publisher in Jerusalem during the 19th and 20th centuries.
 He was the founder of Zuckerman Printing, publisher of the monthly issue Torah of Zion, and one of the heads of the committee that established Beit Yisrael in the 1880s.

 Early life

 Zuckerman was born in 1856 in Mezeritch Podlasky, Congress Poland, to rabbi Yaakov Zuckerman (known as rabbi Yokel Le'ader Handeler) and Sarah bat Yitzhak Hacohen.
 He made aliyah the Land of Israel with his parents and older brother Gabriel in 1863.
 He began studying at yeshiva when they arrived in Jerusalem, and he became one of the senior students of Shlomo Zalman Lavi, the founder of Mea Shearim.

 He was married to a girl from Jerusalem on the night of his Bar Mitzvah, as was customary during the time period, but the marriage did not succeed.
 He divorced after two years and went back to study at yeshiva.
 He married again at age 16, to Hadassah Sharlin, daughter of rabbi Nissim Sharlin of Shklov.
-They had ten sons and one daughter.
+They had ten daughters and one son.